 RAIN ALERT: The Klein Law Firm Announces a Lead Plaintiff Deadline of September 12, 2023 in the Class Action Filed on Behalf of Rain Oncology Inc. Shareholders

-/EIN News/ -- NEW YORK, July 19, 2023 (GLOBE NEWSWIRE) -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Rain Oncology Inc. (NASDAQ: RAIN) alleging that the Company violated federal securities laws.
+NEW YORK, July 24, 2023 (GLOBE NEWSWIRE) -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Rain Oncology Inc. (NASDAQ: RAIN) alleging that the Company violated federal securities laws.

 Class Period: July 20, 2021 to May 19, 2023